MicrosoftDocs/Advertising-docs/Advertising/shopping-content/manage-catalogs.md

 # Managing your Catalogs

-Content API is a RESTful API that uses the [Catalogs](../shopping-content/catalogs-resource.md) resource to manage catalogs in your Bing Merchant Center (BMC) store.
+Content API is a RESTful API that uses the [Catalogs](../shopping-content/catalogs-resource.md) resource to manage catalogs in your Microsoft Merchant Center (MMC) store.

 The following is the base URI that you use to call the Content API.